lubuntu-team/manual/source/3/3.1/3.1.2/htop.rst

 How to launch
 -------------
-To launch htop from the menu :menuselection:`system tools --> htop` with the Icon that looks like the green H made out of text or run
+To launch htop from the menu :menuselection:`System Tools --> Htop` with the Icon that looks like the green H made out of text or run

 .. code::